shabbyrobe/amiss/doc/active.rst

 Active Records
 ==============

 From `P of EAA`_: An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.

 .. _`P of EAA`: http://martinfowler.com/eaaCatalog/activeRecord.html

 I'm not wild about Active Records, but they can be very effective for rapid development and people seem to like them, so why not throw them in?

 Defining
 --------

 To define active records, simply extend the ``Amiss\Sql\ActiveRecord`` class.
 Configure everything else just like you would when using Amiss as a Data Mapper.

 This guide will assume you are using the :doc:`mapper/annotation`.
 For more information on alternative mapping options, see :doc:`mapper/mapping`.
 Active records will work with any mapping configuration that works with the data mapper.

 .. code-block:: php

     <?php
     class Artist extends Amiss\Sql\ActiveRecord
     {
-        /**
-         * :amiss = {"field":{"primary":true}};
+        /** :amiss = {"field": {"primary": true}}; */
-         */
         public $artistId;

-        /**
-         * :amiss = {"field":true};
+        /** :amiss = {"field": true}; */
-         */
         public $name;

-        /**
-         * :amiss = {"field":true};
+        /** :amiss = {"field":true}; */
-         */
         public $artistTypeId;

         /**
          * :amiss = {
          *     "has": {